sbrl/research-rainfallradar/README.md

 > It is strongly advised that all filepaths do **NOT** contain spaces.

 **Making predictions:** Set `PATH_CHECKPOINT` to point to a checkpoint file to make predictions with an existing model that you trained earlier instead of training a new one.
 Data is pulled from the given dataset, same as during training.
 The first `PREDICT_COUNT` items in the dataset are picked to make a prediction.

+**`RANDSEED`:** The experiment runs in the series in the conference paper (see above!) uses `RANDSEED=QPnwyRZbLJBaTS7pjo4JZcl8vy9yv1D0SCpbS6olD5cmy`

 > [!NOTE]
 > The dataset pipeline is naturally non-deterministic with respect to the order in which samples are read.
 Ensuring the ordering of samples is not mangled is only possible when making predictions, and requires a number of environment variables to be set: